Opinions Issued In Response To Questions From Industry & Public February 2006 Through February 2018

 A company that sells and installs cameras that transmit or store images over a computer network, fits within Chapter 1702’s definition of ‘alarm system,’ and the installer of such equipment would meet the definition of ‘alarm systems company.’
 See Tex.
 Occ.
 Code §§1702.002 and 1702.105.
 This would include those who set up and/or monitor video surveillance camera trailers systems.

-Those persons who contract to provide guard services to oil field drilling operations must be licensed as guard companies, and employees of such contractors must be registered as security officers.
+Those persons who contract to provide guard services to oil field drilling operations must be licensed as guard companies, and employees of such contractors must be licensed as security officers.

 Section 1702.108, Guard Company, provides that: